18F/uswds-jekyll/README.md

 ## TravisCI builds

 After a commit the site is built by Tracis.ci and pushed to the gh-pages branch of the repoto create the web page.
-See the dashboard for status https://travis-ci.com/github/USDA-ARS-GBRU/scinet-site
+See the dashboard for status https://travis-ci.com/github/USDA-ARS-GBRU/scinet-site.
+Builds use tokens.

 # Info on the Jekyll + U.S. Web Design System template